flancian/garden/agora pkg chapter.md

 ## [[Agora Actions]]

-An Agora action is a hint left in some medium by a user of [[Agora Protocol]] for the Agora.
+An [[Agora Action]] is a hint left in some medium by a user of [[Agora Protocol]] for the Agora.
 The purpose of the hint (its nature) is defined by the action; in general, though, Agora actions can be seen as lightweight contracts between an Agora and its authors.
 Invocations of an action are interpreted as [[intents]].

+An [[Agora Action]] is hinted by default by #tagging or [[linking]] the name of the action in resources, optionally next to nodes and URLs which the action might take as parameters.

 The sections below should clarify this.

 ## [[Go links]]

-#go is an [[Agora Action]] that
+#go is an [[Agora Action]] that designates URLs as canonical or highly ranked for nodes in which the action appears.

-Go links provide an interest base case to study in the field of provisioning and (pro socially) exploiting[^exploiting] a [[knowledge commons]].
-Put simply, [[go links]] are named social bookmarks -- strings of text (usually slugged, but not necessarily) associated with URLs by users in a community of practice.

-[^exploiting]: TODO: there's probably a better term for this in [[Free, Fair and Alive]].

-[[Go links]] are a [[cognitive tool]] which was developed in [[Silicon Valley]] corporations and has the potential to spread and provide utility at internet scale.
-As [[cognitive artifacts]] they have a meaningful [[complementary]] component, which makes them interesting as a case study of [[Agora RFCs]] regardless of primary utility of application.

 As an [[Agora action]], the contract provided by Go links is as such: